The 30 Foods that Boost Testosterone: Your 30 Item High T Grocery List

 They do not have as good fat ratios for testosterone production as the macadamia’s do (100 grams of brazil nuts has 15g SFAs, 25g MUFAs, and 19g PUFAs), but their true testosterone boosting potential is not in the fat ratio…

 …It’s in the ridiculously high selenium content.
 100 grams of Brazil nuts contains 1917 mcg’s of selenium, which is 2739% of the RDA%!

 Selenium – mostly due to its glutathione stimulating effects – is directly linked to increased testosterone production (study, study), and just a handful of Brazil nuts a day is easily enough to cover your selenium needs, naturally.

-NOTE: Most of the selenium is in the skin of the nut, so don’t buy your Brazil nuts unshelled.
+NOTE: Most of the selenium is in the skin of the nut, so always buy your Brazil nuts with some intact skin.

 7. Extra Virgin Olive Oil